 “So, what do you have to say for yourself?” the boss called out.
 This outstanding young man carefully moved to turn out all the lights in the office and then said, “Sir, I did the best I could possibly achieve, but as I went searching throughout this big city I ran into a family whose house burned down last night and gave them half of what you gave me.
 Then there was a school with not enough funds to keep the cafeteria open and functioning so, I gave them the majority of the other half and with the little bit I had left, I purchased this candle and matches.”

 Then he lit the candle and the soft shining light filled every corner of the office.
 The wise entrepreneur with the experience of many decades rose from his desk, recognized immediately the wisdom of this third applicant and welcomed him as the new CEO of a great and long-lasting company.

-‘No, no, you don’t understand,” continued the nurse, “He is a changed little boy!
-He has made a complete turn around and it looks like he wants to live!”
+“No, no, you don’t understand,” continued the nurse, “He is a changed little boy who has made a complete turn around and it looks like he wants to live!”